These big perfume houses in Pays de Grasse

 With its exceptional flowers specific to the Mediterranean climate, cultivated for over three centuries, Grasse has become the world capital of perfume.
 Several major local perfumery houses are established there such as Fragonard, Molinard, Galimard, but other prestigious names such as Chanel or Dior also produce their most famous juices here.

-Already recognized as part of the cultural and intangible heritage of France, the know-how related to perfume in Pays de Grasse has also been listed as an intangible heritage of humanity by UNESCO since 2018.
-Here is a quick overview of the biggest historic houses that make Grasse the cradle of French perfumery.
+Already recognized as part of France's cultural and intangible heritage, the perfume-making expertise of the Grasse region has also been inscribed in UNESCO's Intangible Cultural Heritage of Humanity since 2018.
+Here is a brief overview of the most significant historic houses that make Grasse the cradle of French perfumery.

-Let's start by talking about one of the oldest: Galimard.
-Established in 1747, remaining entirely family-owned and managed with respect for tradition, the perfumery offers visits to its workshops and museums, allowing visitors to discover the processes of creating fragrances.
-You will find quality products at factory prices, straight from the factory.
+Let's start with one of the oldest: Galimard.
+Established in 1747, it remains entirely family-owned and managed in accordance with tradition.
+The perfumery offers tours of its workshops and museums, allowing visitors to discover the perfume creation process.
+Here, you can find high-quality products at factory prices, directly from the production line.

-Another iconic house from Grasse, Molinard, founded in 1849 by Hyacinthe Molinard who sells flower waters there and quickly attracted a wealthy clientele including Queen Victoria, just that...
-Renowned for its traditional know-how, its unique olfactory creations and its most famous Habanita perfume, Molinard also stands out by collaborating with master glassmakers such as Baccarat or Lalique to create its bottles.
-Come and create your own fragrance in the perfumery workshops!
+Another iconic Grasse house is Molinard, founded in 1849 by Hyacinthe Molinard.
+Initially selling flower waters, it quickly attracted a wealthy clientele, including Queen Victoria.
+Known for its traditional craftsmanship, unique olfactory creations, and its most famous perfume, Habanita, Molinard also stands out by collaborating with master glassmakers such as Baccarat and Lalique for its bottles.
+Come and create your own fragrance in the perfume workshops!

-Also, the very famous institution born in 1926, Fragonard (which takes its name from the painter Jean-Honoré Fragonard, originally from Grasse), creates exceptional perfumes and opens its doors wide to anyone who wants them.
-Guided tours allow you to discover the house's factories and museums by following the entire perfume manufacturing process, from raw materials to finished products.
+Also, the very famous institution born in 1926, Fragonard (named after the painter Jean-Honoré Fragonard, a native of Grasse), creates exceptional perfumes and is open to all who are interested.
+Guided tours allow you to discover the factories and museums of the house, following the entire perfume manufacturing process, from raw materials to finished products.
 Workshops also invite you to create your own perfume!

-The flowers grown in Pays de Grasse quickly became the reference raw materials for great perfumers.
-It is therefore quite naturally here that the story of the perfume No. 5 of Chanel.
+The flowers grown in the Grasse region quickly became the reference raw materials for major perfumers.
+It is here that the story of Chanel N°5 begins.
 In 1921, its perfumer, Ernest Beaux, chose jasmine from Grasse for its composition.
-The House sources its supplies here, and has contributed to the perpetuation of the cultivation of jasmine and the May rose since 1987.
-Chanel signed a partnership that was unprecedented at the time, with the largest local flower producer, the Mul family, based in Pégomas.
-Since 1988, a country factory has been set up in the middle of the fields in order to process fresh flowers on site as they are harvested, and to extract all their quintessence.
-Today, cultivation is expanding to other perfume plants, ranging from iris to geranium to tuberose.
-Five exceptional harvests, which are exclusively reserved for Chanel perfumes.
-Less than ten kilometers from Grasse, Vallauris is also a suitable area for the cultivation of orange blossoms.
-The House decided to relaunch the sector by launching a vast program of planting 600 trees over the last two years...
+The House has sourced here, helping to sustain the cultivation of jasmine and May rose since 1987.
+Chanel signed an unprecedented partnership at the time with the largest local flower producer, the Mul family, based in Pégomas.
+Since 1988, a field factory has been set up in the middle of the fields to process fresh flowers as they are harvested, extracting their essence.
+Today, the cultivation extends to other fragrance plants, from iris to geranium and tuberose.
+Five exceptional harvests, exclusively reserved for Chanel perfumes.
+Less than ten kilometers from Grasse, Vallauris is also a favorable territory for the cultivation of orange blossoms.
+The House has decided to relaunch this sector by embarking on a vast planting program of 600 trees over the past two years...

 Dior also has a long history with Grasse.
-In 1951, Christian Dior bought the Château de La Colle Noire in Montauroux to grow flowers for his perfumes.
-Even today, Dior continues to cultivate May roses and jasmine for its iconic fragrances like J'adore and Miss Dior.
-Field visits are organized in Grasse.
-An opportunity to discover all the art of perfumery and the ingredients that make up its famous fragrances.
+In 1951, Christian Dior bought Château de La Colle Noire in Montauroux to cultivate flowers for his perfumes.
+Even today, Dior continues to grow May roses and jasmines for its iconic perfumes like J'adore and Miss Dior.
+Tours of the fields are organized in Grasse, an opportunity to discover the art of perfumery and the ingredients that make up its famous fragrances.

 Each of these perfume houses plays a key role in the perfume industry.
-Through their heritage, their artisanal know-how, their innovations and their respect for traditions, they contribute to maintaining the reputation of Grasse as a global epicenter of perfumery.
+They contribute through their legacies, artisanal know-how, innovations, and respect for traditions to maintain Grasse's reputation as the global epicenter of perfumery.

 No items found.